jenkinsci/script-security-plugin/README.md

 with an administrator’s approval.
 There is a globally maintained list of approved scripts which are judged to not perform any malicious actions.

-When an administrator saves some kind of configuration (for example, a job), those scripts that were edited by admin are automatically approved and are ready to run with no further intervention.
-For scripts that were submitted by lower privileged users there will be appropriate warnings indicating that approval is required.
-Administrators may approve those scripts using the Script Approval configuration page or by editing the script and saving it.
+When a user saves some kind of configuration (for example, a job), there will be appropriate warnings indicating that approval is required.
+Administrators may approve those scripts using the Script Approval configuration page or following the approval link in the configuration.
-In previous versions of Script Security Plugin, administrators could automatically approve scripts submitted by unprivileged users by saving them without making any changes, but this functionality was disabled to prevent social engineering-based attacks. (“Saving” usually means from the web UI, but could also mean uploading a new XML configuration via REST or CLI.)
+In previous versions of Script Security Plugin, scripts saved by administrators where automatically approved when saving them, but this functionality was disabled to prevent a variety of social engineering-based attacks. (“Saving” usually means from the web UI, but could also mean uploading a new XML configuration via REST or CLI.) or merely by creating a new item copying an existing one.

-When a non-administrator saves a template configuration, a check is done whether any contained scripts have been edited from an approved text.
+When a user saves a template configuration, a check is done whether any contained scripts have been edited from an approved text.
 (More precisely, whether the requested content has ever been approved before.)
 If it has not been approved, a request for approval of this script is added to a queue.
 (A warning is also displayed in the